Topics O to Z

 The complete Joint Sexual Assault Policy can be found online in the Bennie Book by accessing http://www.csbsju.edu/CSB-Student-Development/Bennie-Book.
 For more information or to file complaint, please contact Jody Terhaar, Dean of Students at ext.
 5601 or [email protected].

-Smoking or use of electronic cigarettes, personal vaporizers, or electronic nicotine delivery systems are not allowed anywhere inside of the apartments, houses, or residential halls.
+Smoking or use of electronic cigarettes, personal vaporizers, or electronic nicotine delivery systems are not allowed anywhere inside of the apartments, houses, or residence halls.
 Those who smoke are expected to stay at least 25 feet away from entrances to individual apartments and residence areas.
 Smoking is permitted in the courtyards of the East and West apartments, but individuals may be asked to cease smoking or move from the courtyard if there is a complaint.

 Please note: Cigarette butts found outside the apartments, houses, and residence halls (balconies, walkouts, entries) are both environmentally dangerous and unattractive.
 Smokers are responsible for keeping the grounds clean and may be asked to assist the cleaning crews in removing these from common areas if a problem is noted.
 Please dispose of your cigarette butts properly.

-Limited on campus storage is available during the summer months for students.
-Students may store up to five (5) boxes (trunks, lockers, suitcases) each which are no larger than 21" x 17" x 17".
+Limited on-campus storage is available during the summer months for students.
+Students may store up to three (3) electronic items (computer, television, mini-fridge, DVD player) in the Corona basement storage and up to five (5) boxes (trunks, lockers, suitcases), each which are no larger than 21" x 17" x 17", in the Aurora storage.
 Each box must be closed and clearly labeled.
-The college does not store furniture, carpets, computers, electronics, bikes, or refrigerators.
-To make arrangements for storage or to access items you have stored please call Custodial Maintenance at ext.
-5585
+To make arrangements for electronic storage or to access items you have stored, contact Residential Life and Housing at ext.
+5580 or by email at email@example.com.
+To make arrangements for Aurora storage or to access items you have stored, please call Custodial Maintenance at ext.
+5585 or email Diane Muske at firstname.lastname@example.org.

 There are bins outside of each building for personal garbage disposal.
 Bathroom and lounge waste containers are not to be used for disposing of personal trash.
 Custodial Maintenance is not responsible for disposing of personal trash.
 Trash is not permitted on balconies, walkouts, or in public areas (hallways, lounges, etc.) because of potential problems with pests and insects.